smasato/kdb-enhanced/README.md

-# Right Click Search KdB
+# KdB Enhanced

-Add KdB search to context menu.
+Make your KdB a little bit more comfortable.

 ### Development